filipe-varela/cliv/README.md

 ## License

-Vilp CLI is released under the [MIT License](https://opensource.org/licenses/MIT).
-See the [LICENSE](https://github.com/vilp/vilp-cli/blob/main/LICENSE) file for more details.
+Vilp CLI is released under the [Apache-2.0 License](https://opensource.org/license/apache-2-0).
+See the [LICENSE](COPYING) file for more details.